thejiral/Separator-filtration_system/README.md

 ![PartD+blower+cablemanagement](https://github.com/thejiral/Separator-filtration_system/assets/62755624/212a4d9f-24d6-4585-8319-989fb36548fc)

 Combine partA+C and partD.
 Make sure not to clamp in cable or other parts or cause some EPDM tape overlap.
-There should be only slight backpressure.
+There should be only slight backpressure when screwing it together.
 Keep both parts together with one hand and fasten 3Mx6mm countersunk head cap screws with the other hand.
-The cable has to be lead throug the opening on the side and has to be routed to the front where the connector will be located.
+The cable has to be lead through the opening on the side and has to be routed to the front where the connector will be located.
 Insert the 6 mm magnets into the holes after making sure that there are no bulges from the heatsets or other artifacts blocking the opening.
 Test fit the magnet and see if it fully goes in.
-If it holds by itself, fine, if not use a tiny drop of superglue at the bottom to glue the maget in place.
-When inserting magents make sure that the counterpart is inserted in the right direction, that it attracts the other magnet.
+If it holds by itself, fine, if not use a tiny drop of superglue at the bottom to glue the magnet in place.
+When inserting magnets make sure that the counterpart is inserted in the right direction, that it attracts the other magnet.

 ![Full_assembly-magnets+cablemanagement](https://github.com/thejiral/Separator-filtration_system/assets/62755624/8795b6d1-7762-4bdb-904f-95841f553d67)

-Shorten the cable as needed, crimp them, assemble the connector and insert it in place.
+Shorten the cables as needed, crimp them, assemble the connector and insert it in place.

 Repeat the assembly for all modules and fill the filter with active carbon.
 The filter cassette is closed by sliding a mesh in place at the end of the module.